antrad/If_Quake_2_Was_2D/README.md

 Open the projects and create solutions for both projects in the same folder as the project file.
 Then you need to build the engine as a static library.
 Be sure you set to build as "release".
 The engine.lib file should be located in the Release folder.

-Then link the game to engine and other libs and build as "release".
+Then link the game project to engine and other libs and build as "release".
 The game.exe file should be in the Exe folder.
 Put the game assets there and run Game.exe file.

-Game project:
+Game project dependencies:
 VS 2008->project->properties->configuration properties->linker->input->aditional dependencies:
 "..\Engine\Release\Engine.lib"
 "..\Engine\fmodex_vc.lib"